Non-linear relativistic contributions to the cosmological weak-lensing convergence: Weak lensing from second-order modes

 The source distribution depends on the survey and is described through the function $n_{s,\chi}(\chi)$ or an equivalent function $n_{s,z}(z)$ in redshift space, where $n_{s,\chi}(\chi)\dd\chi=n_{s,z}(z)\dd z$.
 These distributions are normalised to unity.
 This then defines the lensing weight function $\hat g$, as shown in Eq.~(\ref{ch81}).

 To start, let us assume that the sources are distributed at a single redshift so that \be n_s(\chi)=\delta(\chi-\chi_s) \ee which implies

 where $\Theta$ is the Heaviside distribution.
 This unrealistic but simple assumption provides a good way to understand the lensing effects as a function of redshift.
 Fig.~\ref{points} depicts the contribution to the lensing spectra for shells with sources located at different redshifts normalised to the scalar contribution.
 As we can see, the relative contribution from the vector modes is largest at low redshift, reflecting the fact that vector modes continue to grow at late times.
 It can also be noticed that second order vector modes completely dominates the Sachs-Wolfe term at small scales (large $\ell$).
-Like the case of the Doppler term, the SW term has a prefactor which tends to zero at $z \simeq 0.7$.
-This accounts for the large amplitude of the ratio $C^{\kappa \kappa}_{V}(\ell)/C^{SW}_{\ell}(\ell)$ at $z = 0.7$.
+The fact that SW term tends to zero at $z \simeq 0.7$ accounts for the large amplitude of the ratio $C^{\kappa \kappa}_{V}(\ell)/C^{SW}_{\ell}(\ell)$ at $z = 0.7$.
+Note that the difference in the pre-factors of both SW and Doppler terms explains the difference in redshifts at which each of them crosses zero.

 In order to obtain more realistic orders of magnitude, we consider source distributions similar to the one of the future Euclid and SKA experiments.
 The normalised Euclid redshift distribution has the form given in Refs.~\cite{Beynon:2009yd,Amendola:2012ys,euclid}: